fly-apps/nodejs-planetscale-read-replicas/README.md

 Back to the test.

-Now those two new vms should be running, try the `/read` and `/write` again.
-This time look at the value of `"usingFlyRegion"` in the response to see where it was handled.
-If that is your primary region, the read-only regions _won't_ be used.
-As there is no need for them to be.
-So to test them you need to make a request from somewhere else, closer to one of them.
+Now those two new vms are running, try calling the `https://app-name-here.fly.dev/read` and the `https://app-name-here.fly.dev/write` again.
+This time look at the value of `"usingFlyRegion"` in the response to see where the request was handled.
+If that value is your primary region (in our case that was `lhr`) any read-only regions _won't_ be used.
+As there is no _need_ for them to be.
+So to test any read-only regions you need to make a request from somewhere _else_, closer to one of the other vms.

-In _our_ case, we want to make a request that will hit the Fly vm we have in the US and/or Australia.
+In our case, we want to make a request that will be served by the vm we have in the US.
 That could be done in a variety of ways.
 You could use an online tool.
-We opted to use another Fly app to simulate requests from a particular location.
-We had a vm in `sjc` (US).
-And so we connected to that vm using `fly ssh console` and ran a simple curl command:
+We opted to use another Fly app we have to simulate requests from a particular location.
+It has a vm in the `sjc` (US) region.
+We connected to that vm using `fly ssh console` and ran a couple of curl commands ...

 #### Read

 ```
 #curl https://app-name-here.fly.dev/read
-#{"time":19,"usingFlyRegion":"sea","usingPrimaryRegion":false,"usingDatabaseHost":"us-west.connect.psdb.cloud","data":[{"id":9,"name":"lemon"},{"id":8,"name":"blueberry"},{"id":7,"name":"grape"}]}
+{"time":19,"usingFlyRegion":"sea","usingPrimaryRegion":false,"usingDatabaseHost":"us-west.connect.psdb.cloud","data":[{"id":9,"name":"lemon"},{"id":8,"name":"blueberry"},{"id":7,"name":"grape"}]}
 ```

 Perfect!
-We can see from that response that the request was handled by the vm in `sea` (the closest vm _this_ app has to our simulated user in `sjc`).
+We can see from that response that this request worked.
+It was handled by the vm in `sea` (the closest vm _this_ app has to our simulated user in `sjc`).
 The response shows which database it fetched the data about our fruits from: the read-only region `us-west.connect.psdb.cloud`!
 This confirms it didn't need to connect to the primary database, far away in Europe.
 A fast, low-latency read.

 #### Write